 - a.
 Allowed electronic devices may only be powered by power ports on the REV Expansion Hub or REV Control Hub except as follows: - i.
-The REV Expansion Hub and REV Control Hub are powered by the Robot main battery. - ii.
-REV SPARK Mini Motor Controllers are powered by the Robot main battery. - Allowed sensors connected to the REV Expansion Hub or REV Control Hub. - iv.
+The REV Control Hub is powered by the Robot main battery. - ii.
+The REV Expansion Hub, REV Servo Power Module, and REV SPARK Mini Motor Controllers are powered by the Robot main battery or by a REV Control or Expansion Hub XT30 port. - iii.
+Allowed sensors are powered by the REV Expansion Hub or REV Control Hub: analog, digital, encoder, or I2C ports. - iv.
 Light sources per <RE13>. - v.
-Video cameras per <RE14>. - vi.
-REV Servo Power Module. - b.
-The Robot Controller Android Device must be powered by its own internal battery or by the built-in charging feature of the REV Expansion Hub; external power is not allowed.
+Video cameras per <RE14>. - b.
+The smartphone Robot Controller Android Device must be powered by its own internal battery or by the built-in charging feature of the REV Expansion Hub; external power is not allowed.

-<RE06> Robot Controller - Exactly one (1) Robot Controller is required.
-An optional REV Expansion Hub may be also be added.
+RE06> Robot Controller - Exactly one (1) Robot Controller is required.
+An optional REV Expansion Hub may also be added.